opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     If the candidate is running as part of ticket, e.g., a Vice Presidential candidate running with a Presidential candidate, reference to candidacy at the top of the ticket.

 created_at
-    Specifies when this object was created in the system (datetime).
+    Date and time when this object was created at in the system.

 updated_at
-    Specifies when this object was last updated in the system (datetime).
+    Date and time when this object was last updated in the system (datetime).

 sources
     **optional**